veggie/veggie/README.md

 <script src="/node_modules/veggie/dist/veggie.api.js"></script>
 ```

-*Note: promise and fetch polyfills may be needed depending on your browser*
+*Note: promise and fetch polyfills may be required depending on your browser*

 ### Call API from REPL